These sourdough pancakes are made with an overnight batter and a secret ingredient!

 It just feels pretentious when I haven’t tried all the recipes out there.
 There MIGHT be one that’s slightly better than mine!
 How do I know?!

 But I feel confident in calling these THE BEST pancakes I’ve ever made.
-They’re light and fluffy and have a wonderful tang from the sourdough and a secret ingredient I’ll reveal shortly.
+These are light and fluffy pancakes that have a wonderful tang from the sourdough and a secret ingredient I’ll reveal shortly.

 And you know me: I’m a big fan of Kalona SuperNatural kefir.
 I love that it’s 100% grass-fed, certified organic, batch pasteurized to just 145° F, and non-homogenized.
 We all love it, including Anya.
 I don’t have a proper sippy cup for her ATM (my other kids wrecked the ones I have), so I feed it to her with a spoon. ?